rust-lang/rust/src/doc/rustc-dev-guide/src/solve/normalization.md

 If we only care about the outermost layer of types, we instead use `At::structurally_normalize` or `FnCtxt::(try_)structurally_resolve_type`.
-Unlike `At::deeply_normalize`, shallow normalization is also used in cases where we have to handle ambiguity. `At::structurally_normalize` normalizes until the self type is either rigid or an inference variable and we're stuck with ambiguity.
-This means that the self type may not be fully normalized after `At::structurally_normalize` was called.
+Unlike `At::deeply_normalize`, structural normalization is also used in cases where we have to handle ambiguity.

 Because this may result in behavior changes depending on how the trait solver handles ambiguity, it is safer to also require full normalization there.
 This happens in